-Transportation pricing jumps in October, sentiment survey finds
+Transportation pricing up again in November, sentiment survey shows

 October’s Logistics Managers’ Index showed supply chain managers expect transportation rates to move significantly higher over the next year.